Living-with-machines/DeezyMatch/README.md

 * Currently, the third column (label column) should be one of (case-insensitive): ["true", "false", "1", "0"]
 * Delimiter is fixed to `\t` for now.

-DeezyMatch keeps some information about the metrics (e.g., loss/accuracy/precision/recall/F1) for each epoch.
+DeezyMatch keeps track of some evaluation metrics (e.g., loss/accuracy/precision/recall/F1) at each epoch.
 It is possible to plot the log-file by:

 ```python
 from DeezyMatch import plot_log